When you’re in need of a service, where do you turn?

 7) Make sure your firm is advertising on mobile

-Previously, many law firms have shied away from Google Ad mobile PPC campaigns due to the complexity and time commitment required to manage them properly.
+Previously, many law firms have shied away from Google Ad mobile PPC campaigns—in large part because of the complexity and time commitment required to manage them properly.
 However, the introduction of Google’s Enhanced Campaigns has made mobile ads much simpler to implement.

 Mobile PPC ads for lawyers can drive calls and mobile website visits—an excellent way to land new clients.
 To get the most out of your law firm’s digital ad spend, Google outlines five mobile advertising strategies to help you capture customers on the go.